irons163/IRIPCamera/README.md

 ## Usage

 ### Basic
-- Goto `Setting` Page, then key in the URL in the textfield.
+- Goto `Setting` Page, then type the URL in the textfield.
-- OR, you can key in `demo` in the textfiled, if you want use demo rtsp url.
+- OR, you can type `demo` in the textfiled, if you want use demo rtsp url.
+  - Demo RTSP URL:rtsp://wowzaec2demo.streamlock.net/vod/mp4:BigBuckBunny_115k.mov
 - Press `Done` button, then the program will try to connect and play it.

 ### Advanced settings